 Caregivers can set up the devices to best suit their needs.
 There is an option to set up a perimeter and the caregiver can be alerted any time it is crossed.
 It can also be set up to alert anytime the loved one has traveled to a place not previously named in the settings, or to alert if there is a late arrival.
 The system allows the caregiver to check in at any time to see an accurate location on a live map.
 In addition, the system has the option for communication with your loved one for remote support and an SOS button so your loved one can easily contact you with one button push.

 These devices can bring peace of mind to caregivers and allow more independence for their loved ones.
 Should a loved one wander or become lost while out, they can be easily located.
 In an emergency, others can also be granted access to the GPS, including friends, family, neighbors, and law enforcement.

 In addition to the new services, Senior Services also provides other supports to family caregivers.
 These include respite, incontinence supplies and nutritional supplements, a resource library, and a caregiver support group via Zoom.

-If you or someone you know is currently a family caregiver providing care for a loved one at home, and you are interested in learning more about the Family Caregiver Support Program eligibility, the robotic therapy pets, or any other caregiver services, please contact Kelly Sloan at Senior Services at 336-753-6230.
-You can also follow Senior Services on Facebook to get more information on the pets and view a video of a family caregiver introducing their loved one to a robotic puppy.
+If you or someone you know is currently a family caregiver providing care for a loved one at home, and you are interested in learning more about the Family Caregiver Support Program eligibility, the robotic therapy pets, activity kits, GPS trackers, or any other caregiver services, please contact Kelly Sloan at Senior Services at 336-753-6230.
+You can also follow Davie County Senior Services on Facebook to get up to date information, including videos of family caregivers introducing their loved one to a robotic puppy.

 Click here to watch the interactive video.